 1920’s flats, Bridgeport, Chicago, 2015.

 Chicago slums, 1950.

-The City of Chicago’s contrariness to aspects of President Johnson’s Great Society carried into the office of Chicago’s Education chief Benjamin C. Willis who in October 1965 defied federal mandates for the release of requested materials and blocked the use of new national achievement tests in city public schools.
-This led to Chicago being denied their part of the massive $1.3 billion federal aid to schools program.
+The City of Chicago’s contrariness to aspects of President Johnson’s Great Society carried into the office of Chicago’s Education chief Benjamin C. Willis.
+In October 1965 Willis defied federal mandates for the release of requested materials as well as blocked the use of new national achievement tests in city public schools.
+This led to Chicago being temporarily denied their part of the massive $1.3 billion federal aid to schools program.

 President Lyndon B. Johnson (r.) meets with Chicago Mayor Richard J. Daley in the White House, April 21, 1966, in a photograph by Yoichi Okamoto (1915-1985).

 The overall Mayor Daley-President Johnson alliance was strong in late 1965 and the federal aid money called into question was restored within the week.
 Further, the federal official who had cited Daley’s public schools for contempt of Federal segregation mandates was demoted.

 It was into this political hothouse that Dr. King decided to build a civil rights campaign for open housing, jobs, and educational opportunity for African-Americans which in October 1965 Daley announced he welcomed with open arms.

 Meanwhile Daley was also mobilizing local black and other elected officials in Chicago to establish their own community action programs to co-opt or sideline any of King’s anticipated civil rights initiatives and efforts.
 This important time when Dr. King came to live and work in Chicago from January to August 1966 and its immediate legacy came to be called the “Chicago Freedom Movement.”